Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Results and Discussion

-The best-fit energy distribution function at each redshift bin is shown with the smooth curve in \reffg{fig:efMo} and \reffg{fig:efZhang}, respectively.
-The energy function estimated in each redshift bin is consistent with each other.
+The best-fit energy distribution functions at each redshift bin are shown with the smooth curves in Figure \ref{fig:efMoZhang}.
+The energy functions estimated in each redshift bin are mutually consistent.
 There is no significant redshift evolution for using either the Mo22 model or the Zhang20 model.
-The fit values of the parameters in \refeq{eq:ef} are list in \reftb{tab:bestfit}.
-The volumetric rate of the FRBs is estimated by integrating the energy function within the available energy range of each redshift bin.
-The corresponding volumetric rates estimated using the best-fit energy functions are list in the last column of \reftb{tab:bestfit} and also shown in \reffg{fig:frbrate}.
-In \reffg{fig:frbrate}, the blue error bars show the FRB volumetric rates estimated by assuming a constant $\dm_\host=50\,{\rm pc}\,{\rm cm}^{-3}$, while the orange and green error bars show the results using $\dm_\host$ from the Zhang20 model and the Mo22 model, respectively.
-The horizontal error bars indicate the redshift bin width and the vertical error bars show the standard deviation.
-The solid black and gray curves show the cases of the star formation rate and the stellar-mass density, which are estimated using the fitting functions in \cite{Hashimoto:2020acj}.
-Both of the two curves are normalized for their amplitudes at redshift $z=0.2$ to the same value as the FRB volumetric rates estimated using the constant $\dm_\host$.
+The best-fit values of parameters in \refeq{eq:ef} are listed in \reftb{tab:bestfit}.
+The volumetric rate of the FRBs ($\Phi_{\rm FRB}$) is estimated by integrating the energy function within the energy range available for each redshift bin, which spans $10^{37}$--$10^{43}~\rm erg~\rm s^{-1}$ according to ref.~\cite{Luo:2020wfx}.

+The corresponding volumetric rates estimated using the best-fit energy functions are listed in the last column of \reftb{tab:bestfit} and are also shown in \reffg{fig:frbrate}.
+The figure illustrates the FRB volumetric rates for different $\dm_\host$ models.
+It also includes solid lines of the star formation rate and the stellar-mass density, each estimated using the fitting functions in ref.~\cite{Hashimoto:2020acj}.
+Both of the curves are normalized for their amplitudes at redshift $z=0.2$ to the same value as the FRB volumetric rates estimated using the constant $\dm_\host$.

 With the constant $\dm_\host$ assumption, the FRB volumetric rate shows the same trend as the stellar-mass density, which is consistent with the previous analysis \citep{Hashimoto:2022llm}.
-By releasing the constant $\dm_\host$ assumption, the estimation uncertainty increases, especially for the high redshift bin.
-Within the estimation error, there is no significant difference between using and not using the constant $\dm_\host$ assumption.
-However, it can be obviously seen that the variation of $\dm_\host$ weakens the conclusion that the volumetric rate is consistent with the stellar-mass density.
-It is expected that the future much larger FRB and galaxy samples could greatly improve the measurement and draw a more solid conclusion.
+By releasing the constant $\dm_\host$ assumption, the uncertainty increases, especially for the high redshift bin.
+Within the estimated error, there is no significant difference between using and not using the constant $\dm_\host$ assumption.
+However, it can be seen that the variation of $\dm_\host$ weakens the conclusion that the volumetric rate is consistent with the case of stellar-mass density.
+It is expected that future, much larger FRB and galaxy samples could greatly improve the measurement and help draw a more solid conclusion.